Skip Navigation Links www.nws.noaa.gov

 PROGNOSTIC TOOLS USED FOR U.S. TEMPERATURE AND PRECIPITATION OUTLOOKS

-The seasonal temperature and precipitation outlooks for MAM 2024 through MAM
+The seasonal temperature and precipitation outlooks are based primarily on

 TEMPERATURE